Insights Payroll

 MoHRE — the Ministry of Human Resources and Emiratisation — is the federal authority governing private-sector employment in the UAE.
 For SME employers the practical compliance load runs across WPS submission discipline under Federal Decree-Law No. 33 of 2021, Nafis Emiratisation reporting against the rising quota, contract renewals at the two-year cycle, leave-balance reconciliation and inspection-readiness documentation.

-This guide is a quarterly checklist for UAE SME employers — what MoHRE requires, where the common errors hide, what to check every three months and how to prepare for an inspection without scrambling.
+This guide is a quarterly MoHRE payroll compliance checklist for UAE SME employers — what MoHRE requires, where the common errors hide, what to check every three months and how UAE payroll inspection prep works without a last-minute scramble.
+If you would rather hand the whole cycle to a specialist, our payroll and WPS processing services in the UAE run the monthly submission, gratuity accrual and inspection pack for you.

 Why MoHRE Compliance Is a Quarterly Discipline